ultravideo/uvgComm/README.md

 - [uvgRTP](https://github.com/ultravideo/uvgRTP) for media delivery
 - [Crypto++](https://cryptopp.com/) for delivery encryption (optional)

-Kvazzup uses CMake to build itself and missing dependencies with minimal user effort, see [BUILDING.md](BUILDING.md) for build instructions.
+Kvazzup uses CMake to build itself and missing dependencies with minimal effort from the developer, see [BUILDING.md](BUILDING.md) for build instructions.

 ## Papers